modular-magician/terraform-provider-google-beta/website/docs/r/compute_public_delegated_prefix.html.markdown

   An optional description of this sub public delegated prefix.

 * `region` -
-  (Optional)
-  Output-only.
+  (Output)
   The region of the sub public delegated prefix if it is regional.
   If absent, the sub prefix is global.

 * `status` -
-  (Optional)
+  (Output)
   The status of the sub public delegated prefix.
-  Possible values are: `INITIALIZING`, `READY_TO_ANNOUNCE`, `ANNOUNCED`, `DELETING`.

 * `ip_cidr_range` -
   (Optional)
   The IP address range in the CIDR format represented by this sub prefix.

 * `is_address` -
   (Optional)